AhmedN11/EgyBest-Automatic-Downloader/EGYBEST/README.md

 	- Added support for Chrome users (for this version to work, you MUST delete the driver you are not going to need, e.g. Chrome users MUST delete "msedgedriver.exe", and vice-versa).
 Make sure the drivers AND the browsers are up to date.
 	- Now supports download via IDMan if you have it installed alongside its browser extension, if not, the download starts in the browser.

+## V3 :

+	- Added support for anime content (newly hosted on the website).